MycroftAI/mimic1/README.md

 ###Debugging:

   The debug flag `-g` is already set when compiling.
-(This should probobly be removed on release build)
+(This should probably be removed on release build)

   Note: Currently the configure script enables compiler optimizations.
   These optimizations are the reason for any weird behavior while